 Hi, Makeup Geeks!
 We have a really fun DIY that we’re so excited to share with you!
 Marlena got this idea when she was packing for a trip and realized how much space her lipsticks were taking up in her travel bag. #MakeupGeekProblems Marlena travels a LOT, and is always looking for clever ways to carry all her fave beauty products.
 If you’ve ever wanted a way to travel with all your lipsticks without taking a bunch of lipstick tubes with you, then this DIY Lipstick Palette is perfect for you!!
 Just FYI, it includes doing a little surgery on your lipsticks, but don’t worry it’s really easy to do and will make traveling with your lipstick collection super easy.

-Step 1: Cut off a small section of lipstick (you need about 1/3-1/2 a lipstick)
+Step 1: First, cut off a small section of your lipstick.
+You’ll need about ? -½ out of the tube.

-Step 2: Put lipstick piece on a metal spoon and slowly melt over a candle.
-Do it slowly as you don’t want to burn it!
+Step 2: Next, place the piece of lipstick on a metal spoon and slowly melt it over a lit candle.
+Do this slowly so you don’t burn it!

-Step 3: Pour the melted lipstick in any container with a well, or an empty lipstick palette.
-Mine is a Japonesque one that I bought from Amazon- they come in different sizes.
-I used the double sided 35 well one as it has a divider to label your lipstick colors.
-I’ve seen people use empty artist palettes or even metal tins- you can use whatever you like :)
+Step 3: Now, pour the melted lipstick in an empty lipstick palette.
+Mine is the the double sided 35 from Japonesque that I bought from Amazon—they come in so many different sizes you’ll be sure to find the perfect one for you.
+I’ve also seen people also use empty artist palettes or even metal tins.
+Use your imagination—you can use whatever you like!